 Removing Dried Blood Stains

+If blood has already dried, loosening the stain before cleaning helps improve results.
+Using a soft brush or vacuum with an upholstery attachment can lift some dried residue before applying a cleaning solution.
 A mixture of hydrogen peroxide and cold water is effective for breaking down dried blood stains.
 Applying a small amount to the affected area and blotting with a clean cloth lifts the stain without soaking the fabric.
 For delicate upholstery, a baking soda and water paste can provide a gentler solution.
 Allowing the paste to sit for 15 minutes before dabbing it away ensures that the fabric is not damaged.

 Enzyme-based cleaners, commonly used for pet stains, work well for removing dried blood by breaking down organic matter.
 Testing any cleaner on a hidden section of the upholstery prevents unwanted discoloration before applying it to the stain.